How to Greet People in Samoan

 Other Samoan Greeting Words

-As with other cultures, it’s also appropriate to greet people by asking after their health, or welcoming them into your home:
+As with other cultures it’s also appropriate to greet people by asking after their health or welcoming them into your home:

-O ā mai oe?
+O a mai oe?

 How are you?

-Mālō ali’i.
-O ā mai oe?
+Malo ali'i.
+O a mai oe?

 Hello man.
 How are you?

-Oh, hello!
-How’s things?
+Oh hello!
+How's things?

-Oi, talofa!
+Oi talofa!
 Maliu mai.

-Oh, hello!
+Oh hello!
 Welcome.

-Afio mai, lau afioga.
+Afio mai lau afioga.

-Welcome, your honour.
+Welcome your honour.

-Susū mai, lau susuga.
+Susu mai lau susuga.

-Welcome, esteemed one.
+Welcome esteemed one.

-Notice the different phrases we have for welcoming people?
-Afio mai, maliu mai and sūsū mai are used to greet our matai (chiefs) and other important people, but which of these phrase we use depends on the rank or type of matai we are welcoming.
+Afio mai maliu mai and susu mai are used to greet our matai (chiefs) and other important people but which of these phrases we use depends on the rank or type of matai we are welcoming.

 Learn more about how to greet important people and Samoan matai at Anavatau.